 What happens after a referral is made?

-Oakleaf contact the referrer and paperwork is either emailed or posted to be completed by the legal guardian/parent.
-On return of the paperwork the child/young person goes on our waiting list.
+- Oakleaf contact the referrer and paperwork are either emailed or posted to be completed by the legal guardian/parent.
+On return of the paperwork, the child/young person goes on our waiting list.
 When an appointment is available the guardian/parent is contacted.

-We provide 6 initial sessions then review.
-At the end of the session feedback is taken from child and parent/guardian.
+- We provide six initial sessions then review.
+At the end of the session, feedback is taken from child and parent/guardian.